Gentle Introduction to Feature Scaling

 $\sigma$ is the standard deviance of all values in the feature.
 We often just stick with the biased estimate in machine learning - check out the example below for clarification.

-The standardised features have a mean of $0$ and a standard deviation of $1$.
+The standardized features have a mean of $0$ and a standard deviation of $1$.
 Let us now prove this claim.

 Mathematical proof that the mean is zero and standard deviation is one

-Suppose we standardise some raw feature value $x_i$.
-The mean of the standardised feature values $\bar{x}'$ is:
+Suppose we standardize some raw feature value $x_i$.
+The mean of the standardized feature values $\bar{x}'$ is:

-Next, the variance of the standardised feature values $\sigma^2_{x'}$ is:
+Next, the variance of the standardized feature values $\sigma^2_{x'}$ is:

 Since the variance $\sigma^2_{x'}$ is $1$, the standard deviation $\sigma_{x'}$ is of course also $1$.